-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2017 was \$1,141,208.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2018 was \$1,141,759.
 The majority of the costs of the District's activities were paid by program revenues.
 Program revenues are comprised primarily of assessments.
 The remainder of the current fiscal year revenue includes interest revenue and miscellaneous income.
-The decrease in expenses is primarily the result of bond issuance costs being incurred in the prior fiscal year when the Series 2015 Bonds were issued.